-- (a) have been adopted or recognized by appropriate government authorities or professional organizations in the foreign jurisdiction; and - (b) use mineral resource and mineral reserve categories that are based on the CRIRSCO Template, and are substantially the same as the CIM definitions mandated in the Instrument, the JORC Code, the PERC Code, the SAMREC Code, and the Certification Code, as amended and supplemented. - "mineral project" The definition of "mineral project" in the Instrument includes a royalty interest.
-Scientific and technical disclosure regarding all types of royalty interests in a mineral project is subject to the Instrument.
-We consider a 'royalty interest' to include gross overriding royalty, net smelter return, net profit interest, free carried interest, and a product tonnage royalty. - (3) "preliminary economic assessment" The term "preliminary economic assessment", commonly referred to as a scoping study, is defined in the Instrument.
+- (2) "effective date" This is the cut-off date for the scientific and technical information included in the technical report.
+Under section 8.1 of the Instrument, the qualified person must provide their certificate as at the effective date of the technical report and specify this date in their certificate.
+The effective date can precede the date of signing the technical report but if there is too long a period between these dates, the issuer is exposed to the risk that new material information could become available and the technical report would then not be current. - (3) "mineral project" The definition of "mineral project" in the Instrument includes a royalty or similar interest.
+Scientific and technical disclosure regarding all types of royalty interests in a mineral project is subject to the Instrument. - (4) "preliminary economic assessment" The term "preliminary economic assessment", which can include a study commonly referred to as a scoping study, is defined in the Instrument.
 A preliminary economic assessment might be based on measured, indicated, or inferred mineral resources, or a combination of any of these.
-We consider these types of economic analyses to include disclosure of forecast mine production rates that might contain capital costs to develop and sustain the mining operation, operating costs, and projected cash flows. - (4) "professional association" Paragraph (a)(ii) of the definition of "professional association" in the Instrument includes a test for determining what constitutes an acceptable foreign association.
-Appendix A to the Policy provides a list of the foreign associations that we think meet this test as of the effective date of the Instrument.
-We anticipate updating the list periodically.
-In assessing whether we think other foreign professional associations meet the test, we will consider the reputation of the association, the degree to which the association satisfies paragraphs (b), (c) and (d) of the definition, and whether it is substantially similar to a professional association in a jurisdiction of Canada.
+We consider these types of economic analyses to include disclosure of forecast mine production rates that might contain capital costs to develop and sustain the mining operation, operating costs, and projected cash flows. - (5) "professional association" Paragraph (a)(ii) of the definition of "professional association" in the Instrument includes a test for determining what constitutes an acceptable foreign association.
+In assessing whether we think a foreign professional association meets this test, we will consider the reputation of the association and whether it is substantially similar to a professional association in a jurisdiction of Canada.